drxiangma/CellNetVision/README.md

 ## Usage Example
 Training with CustomCNN:

-python train.py --model CustomCNN --num-conv-layers 3 --curriculum --image-folder path/to/images --ground-truth-folder path/to/ground_truth --learning-rate 0.001 --batch-size 32 --epochs 15 --patience 5
+python train.py --model CustomCNN --num-conv-layers 3 --curriculum True --image-folder path/to/images --ground-truth-folder path/to/ground_truth --learning-rate 0.001 --batch-size 32 --epochs 15 --patience 5

 Please replace 'path/to/images' and 'path/to/ground_truth' with the actual paths to your image and ground truth folders, respectively.
 Adjust the usage example as per your requirements and folder structure.